Authors earn more when you buy Direct from Open Books. Support independent authors and publishers. Buy Direct!

 Within these halls of learning, one must proceed with caution.

-Happily ensconced as a tenured Professor of Biology at the small Skowhegan College in the wilds of Maine, Tymoteusz Tarnaszewski—who goes by the moniker "T"—suddenly finds himself in unknown territory when an incident in a colleague's classroom motivates the college administration to issue a blanket policy requiring the installation of "trigger warnings" in all syllabi.
+Happily ensconced as a tenured Professor of Biology at the small Skowhegan College in the wilds of Maine, Tymoteusz Tarnaszewski—who goes by the moniker "T"—suddenly finds himself in unknown territory when an incident in a colleague's classroom motivates the

 A smart, fast, funny, and incisive portrait of today's liberal arts college scene, cancel culture—and more!